ipfs/ipfs-blog/src/_blog/dapps-ipfs.md

 It’s worth pointing out that in this approach, each locally installed dapp must still be isolated into its own origin.
 The challenge here is that the initial payload (for the first load) for each origin, must still come from somewhere, i.e. a trusted server.
 Following initial payload, the frontend must only be fetched and verified once because it’s locally cached by the service worker.

 For this reason, along with the inherent challenges of the web security model laid out earlier in this post, it’s useful to think about trust as a spectrum.
 In this approach trust is minimised to the initial interaction.
-To delve deeper into this approach, check out the Liquity’s blog [post](https://www.liquity.org/blog/decentralizing-defi-frontends-protecting-users-and-protocol-authors).
+To delve deeper into this approach, check out Liquity’s blog [post](https://www.liquity.org/blog/decentralizing-defi-frontends-protecting-users-and-protocol-authors).

 ## Most users don’t use CIDs directly